 If you see any suspicious activity or sessions that you want to close, click on the “End activity” button next to the session details.

-Remember, closing all sessions in Office 365 will log you out of all devices and applications that are currently using your account.
+Remember, closing all sessions in My Office 24/7 will log you out of all devices and applications that are currently using your account.
 Make sure you have saved any unsaved work before proceeding.

 Step 5: Close individual sessions

-In addition to closing all sessions at once, you also have the option to close individual sessions in Office 365.
+In addition to closing all sessions at once, you also have the option to close individual sessions in My Office 24/7.
 This can be helpful if you want to log out of specific devices or browsers that you no longer have access to or want to be logged out of.

 Here’s how you can close individual sessions: